SPLC Responds to Federal Court Order Denying Emergency Relief to Students in Lawsuit Against Cobb County School District

 The lawsuit was filed on behalf of Cobb County students with disabilities who are at risk of severe illness and even death if they contract COVID-19.
-Plaintiffs are four students with disabilities who requested reasonable so they can access the benefits of an in-person education like their nondisabled peers, as the law requires.
+Plaintiffs are four students with disabilities who requested reasonable accommodations so they can access all of the benefits of an in-person education like their nondisabled peers, as the law requires.

 The following statement is by Southern Poverty Law Center Attorney Claire Sherburne, who along with attorneys for Goodmark Law Firm and the Law Office of Allison Vrolijk are representing the students and their parents in the lawsuit: